nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 ```

 - Configure Nginx for the Prometheus scraper page, which exports the Plus statistics.
-Place the `prometheus.conf` file in /etc/nginx/conf.d and reload Nginx.
+Place the `prometheus.conf` file in /etc/nginx/conf.d folder and reload Nginx.

 ```bash
 cat /etc/nginx/conf.d/prometheus.conf